CodePushGo/website/src/content/blog/en/top-6-tools-for-managing-app-updates-in-2025.md

 The platform prioritizes security with features like patch approval workflows.
 These workflows let teams carefully review and approve updates before deployment, providing detailed control for secure and timely updates across the organization.

 Automox simplifies the update process with its wide app compatibility and automation features.
 It offers real-time patch monitoring, automated compliance reporting, and tools for managing updates across distributed teams - perfect for remote work setups.
-For mobile app developers, **Ionic Appflow** is an alternative tailored to managing updates within the Capacitor ecosystem [\[1\]](https://www.techtarget.com/searchenterprisedesktop/tip/12-best-patch-management-software-and-tools).
+For mobile app developers, **Ionic Appflow** is an alternative tailored to managing updates within the React Native ecosystem [\[1\]](https://www.techtarget.com/searchenterprisedesktop/tip/12-best-patch-management-software-and-tools).

 ## 3\.
 [Ionic Appflow](https://ionic.io/appflow/)